Win CE Integrators Guide

 To pre-calibrate the system:

-Paste the string into the calibration styles section for the controller
+into the calibration styles section for the controller replacing the default

-Adjust the following settings to cater for any calibration inversion
+settings to cater for any calibration inversion required:

 6) Rebuild the target image.